 Integrative Medicine studies- a unique skill set and a growing field:

 In addition to courses and seminars, in the Spring semester students participate in integrative medicine hands on workshops and field trips.
 Furthermore, the eight-week CAM Practicum is an internship opportunity for the students to develop their real life skills in the field of integrative medicine or CAM research.
 They get the opportunity to showcase and apply what they learn in the classroom in the workplace.
 Their experiences have been very positive and life-long enriching.

 - Students receive guidance from the faculty from the first moment they step on campus.
 Students are assigned a faculty mentor but also form close relationships with other faculty due to the high faculty/students ratio and the close knit community in the CAM program.
 The program Directors and staff act as pre-med advisors throughout the year.
 They have access to AAMC resources and guide the students in preparation of their application materials, in academics, etc.

 - The program Directors write a joint Recommendation letter for medical school and other professional schools admissions.
 They also write a letter of good standing at the end of the Fall semester for students already in the admissions cycle.

 - The CAM program runs the CAM Career Seminar Series and works together with BGE Career office to offer additional pre-med resources.
 In addition, students can also attend events provided by the undergraduate pre-med group on campus.

-- Workshops on MCAT preparation are offered based on student interest.
+- The CAM program now offers a discounted in-classroom Kaplan MCAT prep course on Saturdays every semester, as well as discounted Kaplan online course materials.
+Workshops on MCAT preparation are offered based on student interest.
 We also offer an extensive library of MCAT prep books for borrowing in the CAM program library.